Welcome back to Aberdeen Art Gallery

 - Please keep your distance from others (2m)

-- Wear a mandatory face-covering throughout the building except in the café.
+- Wear a mandatory face covering throughout the building except when seated in the café.
 Children under 5 do not need to wear a face covering.

 - Use the hand sanitiser provided

-- Wash hands often and for a minimum of 20 seconds
+- Wash your hands often, and for a minimum of 20 seconds

 - Follow the directional signage